-NOAA satellite reception is cheap and relatively easy.
-WXtoIMG, the most popular software, it's propietary and no longer maintained.
-But you can get old recovered versions from an unofficial website.
+I made noaa-apt because WXtoIMG, the most popular decoding software, it's propietary and no longer maintained, but you can get old recovered versions from an unofficial website.
 Also, the steps required to decode WAV files on it are not that obvious.

 There are lots of really good Alternatives, but all of them require compilation, Python or don't provide graphical user interfaces.
 So I wanted to create an easy to use alternative for Windows users, being useful to advanced GNU/Linux users doing some kind of automation too.